dmbarbour/glas/docs/GlasDesign.md

 Most Glas modules should each compile to a dictionary that represents the namespace at end of file.
 This supports a convenient mode of program composition where we inherit a module then continue manipulating definitions.

 A dictionary is concretely a record of `identifier:Definition` pairs.
-The definition is an open variant whose header hints how the identifier should be applied.
-This allows client syntax to be more implicit.
-The definition type may include:
+The definition should be from an open variant whose header hints how the identifier should be applied in context of another program.
+This enables user syntax to be more implicit.
+The definition types used by g0 are:

 * **prog:(do:GlasProgram, ...)** - a Glas program with potential annotations.
-* **data:Value** - a raw data definition.
+* **data:Value** - a raw data definition, or programs that reduce to data.
-* **type:TypeDescription** - define types for concise type annotations
-* **macro:MacroDef** - describe a macro for staged computing
+* **macro:MacroDef** - describe a macro program for staged computing
-* **dict:Dictionary** - for qualified imports (e.g. `import foo as f` and `f.bar`)

-The g0 language only accepts 'prog' and 'data', and may produce 'data' after partial evaluation and optimization of a program (i.e. `prog:do:data:Value => data:Value`).
-Other language modules may extend definitions to support type annotations, macros, hierarchical namespaces, and other features.
-Distinguishing macro vs. prog headers means we won't need a special syntax for macro calls.

-Construction of Glas programs must statically link dependencies.
-The resulting programs do not depend on a namespace.
-But it is feasible to design other program models that would defer linking.
+Definitions types used by g0 are precompiled and do not contain references to other dictionary words.
+However, this is not an essential constraint.
+Other languages might favor late binding or other dynamic behavior.
+The set of definition types is subject to ad-hoc extension and de-facto standardization as we develop new language modules.
+For example, in context of suitable languages, we might extend dictionaries to define types, rewrite rules, process networks, concurrent constraint metaprogramming models, and so on.

 *Aside:* A related convention that I'd like to encourage is *single inheritance* of dictionaries.
 At most one unqualified import, e.g. represented as `open modulename`.
 All other identifiers must be explicitly imported or qualified.
 Single inheritance ensures the provenance of every identifier is unambiguous and invariant to change in dependencies.
 It also encourages development of aggregator modules for boiler-plate imports.

+## Logging Conventions

+Almost every application model will support a **log:Message** effect to support debugging.
+In general, we'll often want the ability to filter which messages we're seeing based on task, level, role, etc..
+These properties are mostly independent of content.
+Instead of a variant type, log messages will normally use a record of ad-hoc fields, with de-facto standardization.
+For example:

+        (lv:warn, role:debug, text:"English message")

+This allows gradual and ad-hoc structured extension to log messages without breaking existing routes or filters.
+It becomes feasible for a log message to have both a brief text description and an interactive object or applet.

+Efficient logging will require support for structure sharing within the log storage.

+We could log an object or interactive app while still including some text and still preserving the existing log message routing mechanisms.

 ## Application Models